 It can take some trial and error to nail down the best strategy for branding your business, and because there is no one automatic right way of doing it, you’ll inevitably run into some questions along the way.

 One such question might be understanding the difference between content marketing and blogging.
 The two are a little more nuanced than you might think.
 There is a time and a place for both, however, the two are often inaccurately used interchangeably.
-In this blog, we’re going to cover what blog and content marketing are, respectively, and how you can integrate them into your marketing strategy the right way.
+In this blog, we will cover what blog and content marketing are, respectively, and how you can integrate them into your marketing strategy the right way.

 Since blogging is a simple and straightforward way of sharing information, you can find a blog on basically any topic.
 From food to fashion, tech to travel, business to bars, someone somewhere is blogging about it.